 How to Get a Japanese Phone Number | Online Contracts and More!

-Because messaging apps like LINE and WhatsApp are popular in Japan, some may think that a Japanese phone number is unnecessary.
+A common misconception is that, while messaging apps like LINE and WhatsApp are popular in Japan, some may think a Japanese phone number is unnecessary.
+However, having a Japanese phone number is essential for numerous things in Japan and can make life much harder without one.

 Let’s get started!